lippertmarkus/lippertmarkus.github.io/_posts/2020-09-01-k8s-windows-rancher.md

 Rancher greatly simplifies the setup of a mixed Kubernetes cluster so you can get started quickly.
 Keep in mind that this is just a test environment.
 It's great for getting a deeper knowledge of all the components.

-For a production environment most people tend to use a hosted Kubernetes service like AKS which you could also [manage via Rancher](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/aks/).
+For a production environment most people tend to use a hosted Kubernetes service like AKS which you could also [manage via Rancher](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/aks/) or the Azure Portal itself.
 If you instead want to build your own, you should run Rancher in a seperate Kubernetes cluster with a load balancer to enable high-availability like explained in [the docs](https://rancher.com/docs/rancher/v2.x/en/installation/how-ha-works/).
 You can also find [recommendations](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/) and [a checklist](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/production/) about production Kubernetes clusters managed by Rancher there.